fenago/Grokking-Deep-Learning/Lab_6.md

 The pooling operation used in convolutional neural networks is a big mistake, and the fact that it works so well is a disaster.
-—Geoffrey Hinton, from “Ask Me Anything” on Reddit
+—Geoffrey Hinton, from "Ask Me Anything" on Reddit